changjongkim/sc_rebuttal/new_rebuttal.md

 ## A. Baselines and the PFS (R2, R3, R4)

 When the KV cache spills out of GPU HBM, how far down it spills dictates the architectural constraints. vLLM keeps it in one node's HBM.
-Mooncake disaggregates it into a cluster pool of DRAM and SSD under a central coordinator.
+Mooncake disaggregates it into a cluster pool of DRAM and SSD.
 CASCADE goes one level deeper, to the parallel file system, the shared data-lake that the faster tiers draw from.
 In expert and multi-tenant serving, shared data grows in value and the working set outgrows any node, so this shared, high-capacity store is what KV caching needs.
 The baselines follow from this layer.
-PDC and HDF5 are the parallel-I/O middleware HPC applications already use on a parallel file system, the baselines at the layer CASCADE targets.
+PDC and HDF5 are the parallel-I/O middleware HPC applications already use on a parallel file system, and LMCache (Disk) and LMCache (Redis) are the production KV-cache systems.

- We also compare LMCache (Disk) and LMCache (Redis) as KV caching system baselines.
 The harder constraint is the platform.
 A batch-scheduled HPC system grants a job a time-bounded allocation released on exit, so no persistent cross-job service can run, and coordination must be daemon-free.
-Mooncake routes every request through a central Conductor, which is unscalable, and as a persistent service cannot run here at all.
-The exclusion is structural, not a comparison we declined.
+Mooncake's Conductor is an always-on global scheduler that a batch allocation cannot host, so the exclusion is structural, not a comparison we declined.

 ## B. Novelty (R4)